 - a.
-Business Units or Risk-taking units (1st line of defense): The business units that generate business are involved in the identification, assessment, and monitoring of risks and comply with internal regulations on risk management, as well as give due consideration to the risk level. - b.
-Risk Management & Compliance (2nd line of defense): The Risk & Compliance department works hand in hand to develop risk management tools and methodology, assesses and monitors the risk level, prepares reports on risks and carries out risk assessments. - c.
-Internal audit (3rd line of defense): The Internal Audit department acts as the third line of defense and independently assess the quality for existing risk management processes, identification of violations, and proposals for the improvement of the risk management system.
+Business Units or Risk-taking units (1st line of defense): The business units that generate business are involved in the identification, assessment, and monitoring of risks, responsible for implementing effective internal controls and ensuring risk management processes are followed and complying with internal regulations on risk management, as well as give due consideration to the risk level. - b.
+Risk Management & Compliance (2nd line of defense): The Risk & Compliance department works hand in hand to develop risk management policies, tools and methodology, conducts risk assessment, monitors the risk level and prepares reports on risks for various stakeholders. - c.
+Internal audit (3rd line of defense): The Internal Audit department acts as the third line of defense and independently assesses the quality for existing risk management processes, identification of violations, and recommending improvements where necessary.